daevlin/Zero2Auto_homework/README.md

 # Zero2Hero_homework
-Data from analysis of the custom sample from the chapter "Practical Analysis and Test" Detailed analysis for Zero2hero malware sample.
+Data from analysis of the custom sample from the chapter "Practical Analysis and Test"

-Todo: ROT13 decoder, RC4 decrypter for the .rsrc section.
-Decrypter for the URL, decrypter for the .png payload.

 Tools used. "rabin2, rahex2, Resource Hacker, DiE, Cutter, x32dbg, Python, Inetsim"